Molar volume of gas. Molar volume of gas. The relationship between the volume of a substance and its quantity

 SiO 2, H 2 O, CO 2, AI 2 O 3, Fe 2 O 3, Fe 3 O 4, CO.

-Sand (silicon dioxide SiO2 with a small amount impurities);
+Sand (silicon dioxide SiO2 with a small amount of impurities);

 Water (hydrogen oxide H2O);